ferbs/webstack-micro/README.md

   * You can replace "webstack.loc" here and in the .env shell variables, but the READMEs refer to it as "webstack.loc"
   * If you do not have permission to /etc/hosts, you can use another domain that points back to localhost 127.0.0.1 like: `lvh.me`
-  * Because navigating to your site using "http://localhost" or "http://127.0.0.1" confounds open id login, session cookies, and ssl on localhost
+  * Needed because navigating to your site using "http://localhost" or "http://127.0.0.1" confounds open id login, session cookies, and ssl on localhost

 * Give it a try
   * Create a local dev-mode account: `bin/dev.sh run passportjs-auth bin/create-dev-user.js dev@email.loc secret!
 Some Name`